Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 21.

-Near the end of the flood, the compression event crushed and fractured rock, producing additional electrical discharges.
+Near the end of the flood, the compression event crushed and fractured rock, producing additional piezoelectric discharges, bremsstrahlung radiation and accelerated radioactive decay.
 Hot SCW (held in the spongelike voids in the lower crust) and 222Rn (an inert gas produced in plasma channels) were forced up through these channels and fractures.
 As the mineral-rich water rose hours and days later, its pressure and temperature dropped, so minerals, such as biotite and fluorite, began forming in the channels.
 Wormlike myrmekite also formed as quartz and feldspars precipitated in the thin, threadlike channels “drilled” by the powerful electrical discharges and by SCW (a penetrating solvent).

-In biotite, for example, what concentrated a billion or so polonium atoms at each point that quickly became the center of an isolated polonium halo?
+In biotite, for example, why were a billion or so polonium atoms concentrated at each point that quickly became the center of an isolated polonium halo?
 Why didn’t each halo melt in minutes as hundreds of millions of alpha particles were emitted?
 In a word, water.

 Biotite requires water to form.
-Within biotite, water (H2O or HOH) breaks into H+ and OH-, and the OH- (called hydroxide) occupies trillions upon trillions of repetitive positions within biotite’s solid lattice structure.
+Within biotite, water (H2O or HOH) breaks into H + and OH -.
+The OH - (called hydroxide) occupies trillions upon trillions of repetitive positions within biotite’s crystalline structure.
 Other water (liquid and gas) transported 222Rn (which decayed with a half-life of 3.8 days) between the thin biotite sheets as they were forming.

-Radon gas is inert, so its electrical charge is zero.
-When 222Rn ejects an alpha particle, 5.49 MeV of kinetic energy are released and 222Rn instantly becomes 218Po with a -2 electrical charge.
+Radon gas is inert, so it has no electrical charge.
+When 222Rn ejects an alpha particle, 5.49 MeV of kinetic energy is released, and 222Rn instantly becomes 218Po with a -2 electrical charge.

 Because both energy and linear momentum are conserved, 2% of that energy was transferred to the recoiling polonium nucleus, sometimes embedding it in an adjacent biotite sheet.
-That recoil energy was so great and so concentrated that it released thousands of hydroxide particles, each with one negative electrical charge.115 Flowing water cooled the biotite and swept away the negatively charged hydroxide.
+That recoil energy was so great and so concentrated that it released thousands of hydroxide particles, each with one negative electrical charge.130 Flowing water cooled the biotite and swept away the negatively charged hydroxide.
 The large number of positive charges remaining quickly attracted and held onto the newly formed polonium flowing by, each with a -2 electrical charge.
-Minutes later, the captured polonium decayed, removed more hydroxide, and repeated the process.
-Within days, these points with large positive charges became the centers of polonium halos.
-Again, we see that the subterranean water is the key to solving this halo mystery.116 [See "Frequency of the Fluttering Crust" on page 543.]
+Minutes later, the captured polonium decayed, expelled more hydroxide, and repeated the process.
+Within days, these points with large positive charges became the centers of parentless polonium halos.
+Again, we see that the subterranean water is the key to solving this halo mystery.131 [See “Frequency of the Fluttering Crust” on page 623.]

 Similar events happened in other micas and granitic pegmatites.
-Likewise, the newly formed uranium atoms readily fit in the mineral zircon as it grew, because uranium’s size and electrical charge (+4) substitute nicely in the slots normally filled by zirconium atoms (after which zircons are named).
+Likewise, the newly formed uranium atoms readily fit in the mineral zircon as it grew, because uranium’s size and electrical charge (+4) fit nicely in the slots zirconium atoms (after which zircons are named) normally fill.
 Thorium also fits snugly.

 Again, radon and water provide the answer.
-Today, radon (219Rn) in the 235U decay series decays with a half-life of 3.96 seconds, and radon (220Rn) in the 232Th decay series decays with a half-life of 55.6 seconds—82,900 and 5,900 times faster, respectively, than the 3.8 day half-life of 222Rn from the 238U series.
-Therefore, 219Rn and 220Rn can’t be widely scattered, looking for growing sheets of biotite (or similar minerals) that need to absorb the recoil from just one radon atom to begin forming isolated polonium halos.
+Today, radon (219Rn) in the 235U decay series decays with a half-life of 3.96 seconds, and radon (220Rn) in the 232Th decay series decays with a half-life of 55.6 seconds—82,900 and 5,900 times faster, respectively, than the 3.8-day half-life of 222Rn from the 238U series.
+Therefore, 219Rn and 220Rn can’t travel far as they look for growing sheets of biotite (or similar minerals) with extremely concentrated, positive electrical charges to attract radon’s negatively charged polonium daughters.

-Indeed, as explained on page 358, Henderson and Sparks discovered that the isotopes that produced the isolated halos did flow through channels between the thin biotite sheets, because halo centers tended to cluster in a few sheets but were largely absent from nearby parallel sheets.
+Indeed, as explained on page 403, Henderson and Sparks discovered that the isotopes that produced the isolated halos did flow in channels next to growing biotite sheets, because halo centers tended to cluster in a few sheets but were largely absent from nearby parallel sheets.
 Therefore, it again appears that certain biotite sheets took on increasing positive charges at specific impact points.
 Those points then rapidly attracted negatively charged polonium still flowing by.
 The electrical clustering of polonium, perhaps over days or weeks, produced isolated polonium halos.
 Later, the high-pressure water escaped, and adjacent sheets were compressed together and weakly “glued” (by hydroxide, a derivative of water) into “books” of biotite.

-Collins’ limited deductions, mentioned on page 359, are largely correct, although they raise the six questions on page 359.
-The hydroplate theory easily answers those questions (italicized below).
+Collins’ limited deductions, mentioned on page 405, are largely correct, although they raise the six questions italicized below.
+The hydroplate theory easily answers those questions.

 22.